dscc-admin-ch/lomas/server/lomas_server/administration/README.md

   - `-p, --path`: Path to the YAML file (required).
   - `-c, --clean`: Clean the existing users collection (optional, default: False).
   - `-o, --overwrite`: Overwrite the existing users collection (optional, default: False).
+- `show_archives`: Show all previous queries from a user.
+  - `-u, --user`: Username of the user to show archives (required).
+- `get_users`: Get the list of all users in the 'users' collection.
+- `get_user_datasets`: Get the list of all datasets from a user.
+  - `-u, --user`: Username of the user to show datasets (required).

 #### Datasets